vippsas/vipps-woocommerce/README.txt

 * Fixed: Now sets the correct order status for RESERVED payments when paying with Vipps MobilePay through KCO.

 = 1.12.4 =
-* Fixed: Product names no longer use the default context, meaning it will no longer get overridden by themes or plugins and show HTML in the Vipps app or app-switch screen.
+* Fixed: Product names no longer use the default context, meaning it will no longer get overridden by themes or plugins and show HTML in the Vipps/MobilePay app or app-switch screen.

 = 1.12.3 =
 * Fixed: Initial charge description no longer contains " + " when no extra products are purchased.